A Cute Small Robot with DiVA Written on It's Chest Distilled Voice Assistant

 All Authors except first and last are ordered alphabetically

-[TL;DR] DiVA Llama 3 outperforms existing Speech LMs on QA, Emotion Recognition, and Translation with a speech encoder trained using only weak supervision.
+[TL;DR] DiVA is a new method to turn a text-only LLM to a Speech LLM using only weak supervision.
 DiVA learns to encode speech while preserving the underlying LLM output distribution using cross-modal context distillation between text and speech.
-DiVA was trained with open-source code in Levanter on 3.5k hours of publicly available and permissively licensed ASR data from Common Voice.
+DiVA Llama 3 8B is preferred by users to prior SoTA Speech LLMs and achieves competetive benchmark numbers, despite training with 100x less compute.
+DiVA was trained using entirely open-source code in Levanter, on 3.5k hours of publicly available ASR data from Common Voice, and is released under a Mozilla Public License.

 Demo